PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations: Details on the ML models used in the benchmark

 Both Segformer and TransCFD make use of the regular nature of their data to precisely decode (and/or encode) the output (and/or input) fields.
 Point Transformers, on the other hand, handle unstructured point-cloud data.
 Although these methods fit the nature of the PLAID benchmark, we propose lighter methods that stick more closely to the classical transformer model.

 \paragraph{Vi-Transformer for mesh field regression.} The chosen approach relies on a transformer encoder architecture and is analogous to Vision Transformers (Vi-Transformer).
 Rather than considering each node of the mesh as a token by its own, the encoder takes as input tokenized point-cloud patches.
 Local information is kept within the patches while long-range information is retrieved through the transformer's mapping, which compares all token pairs together.
 The general architecture of the Vi-Transformer is depicted in Figure \ref{fig:ViT}.
+Although this model primarily focuses on steady-state simulations, it can be trained in an auto-regressive way to learn unsteady simulation increments; and reconstructing, on inference, the full evolution by auto-regressively estimating the considered fields.

 \paragraph{Augur Transformer model.} Augur has developed Transformer models specifically designed for numerical simulations.
 These models share fundamental architectural similarities with Vision Transformers (ViT), where the computational mesh is decomposed into patches.
 Each patch is embedded into a latent space, resulting in the input tokens for the Transformer architecture.
 This approach enables information exchange between local patches across long spatial distances, similar to how ViTs process image data.